destaMo/Scrum-Notes/content/web_development/skills/Framework and language/react/basics.md

 ### 🎤 Interview

-- What is React Component?
-- What are the Component props?
 - "key" Component prop has usages mentioned below, explain how exactly they work
   - identifying components rendered in an array
   - resetting one specific Component (force component unmount and mount)